 This second scenario is more typical in student tenancies where each tenant in the property has their own individual agreement which is independent of the other students.
 If one tenant falls behind on their rent then that is related to their tenancy only, and completely separate from other tenants.

-To achieve this, simply define individual tenancies for each tenant with only that single tenant listed.
+To achieve this, simply add individual tenancies for each tenant with only that single tenant listed.